-One in four pets would survive if just one first aid pet technique was applied before getting to an emergency vet (American Animal Hospital Association).
+Did you know that one in four pets would survive if just one pet first aid technique was applied before getting to an emergency vet (American Animal Hospital Association).

 If your dog choked on something would you really know what to do?
 Can you recognise the signs of an ill dog?